 In other words, I get to see a more accurate representation of your cats’ behavior if I’m not physically there.
 Any change in their behavior due to you acting slightly differently with a camera is going to be less than an unknown human showing up.
 You end up getting a more realistic and accurate assessment from me by not having me there!

-Traveling all over takes time and gas so I have to add a small up charge to my in home consultations.
+Traveling all over takes time and gas so I have to add a small charge to my in-home consultations.
 If finances are a concern, I recommend doing a virtual session and putting the extra fee toward another session.
-You’ll get continued time with me and you won’t really be missing out on that much.
+You’ll get continued time with me and you won’t be missing out on anything.

 You Get To Meet My Cats!
 (And See Them In Action)

 I have two very cute cats and they like to pop in from time to time.
 They’re also great helpers when it comes to demonstrating cat training techniques as I know how they will respond typically.
-Sure, I can show you how to train on your cats if I’m there in person, but they may not feel like participating if a stranger shows up, but I know my dudes will usually be ready to train.
+You cats may not feel like participating in training if a stranger shows up, but I know my dudes will usually be ready to train.
 I can then watch you do the the training and see your cats’ responses more closely to how they’ll act with you.

 Additionally, I talk a LOT about cat products.
 I can’t possibly bring all my cat stuff with me as it would require a U Haul so with virtual sessions, I can demonstrate all the cool cat toys your cats will actually want to play with, show you my litter box or scratching post set up, and demonstrate how to properly play with one of my dudes.
 That’s something you don’t get with an in home session.